When your job, reputation, and future are at risk, urgent advice from our leading Brisbane arson lawyers is critical.

 • Presence of aggravating factors – Such as endangering emergency responders or causing secondary damage, like spreading the fire to other properties.

-Our lawyers will carefully examine the evidence and circumstances to develop the best strategy for your case.
+• Our arson lawyers will carefully examine the evidence and circumstances to develop the best strategy for your case.
+This includes:

 • Whether the prosecutor can prove that you were the person that set the fire